jennschilling/data-viz-in-R/air-webinar-materials/README.md

 **How to Use These Files**

-1. Save all three folders in the same directory on your computer.
+1. Save all three folders and the *.here* file to the same directory on your computer.

 2. Open the R Markdown document in the *code* folder in RStudio.